- Remove tax-free equity from your house with an HSBC Retirement Mortgage

 Does HSBC Bank offer mortgages up to 85?

-Yes, HSBC Bank does mortgages up to 85 at 1.81% APRC.
-HSBC Bank mortgages up to 85 have an LTV of 75%.
+Yes, HSBC Bank offers mortgages up to 85 at 1.81% APRC, with an LTV of 75%.

 Does HSBC Bank offer later life lending to those Under 55?

-Yes, HSBC Bank’s later life lending Under 55 is 2.11% APR.
+HSBC Bank’s later life lending Under 55 is 2.11% APR.

-Do HSBC Bank offer mortgages over 70?
+Does HSBC Bank offer mortgages over 70?

 Yes, HSBC Bank mortgages over 70 are 2.1% APR.

-Do HSBC Bank offer mortgages over 75?
+Does HSBC Bank offer mortgages over 75?

 Yes, HSBC Bank mortgages over 75 are 2% APRC.